 The Hemera Foundation supports innovative organizations and initiatives that foster basic human goodness in individuals and society.
 Hemera is dedicated to promoting human flourishing.
 Our primary areas of focus are contemplative practice, early childhood development (prenatal to three) and the arts.

-Evolve Foundation facilitates evolution of human consciousness.
+Evolve Ventures and Foundation facilitates evolution of human consciousness.
 We are open to both not-for-profit philanthropy and for-profit social entrepreneurship, with a strong preference for organizations on a path to self-sustainability.

 Dan Harris is the co-anchor of ABC News’ “Nightline” and the weekend edition of “Good Morning America,”.
 After covering the religion beat for ABC News, he discovered meditation and wrote the bestselling book 10% Happier.
 He’s been evangelizing to skeptical, scientifically-minded folks ever since.